eric-orozco/never-knows-best/README.md

 # Never Knows Best (MEAN Seed)

 ## Overview
-Nobody knows the best thing to do all of the time.
-However, this project is intended as a quick way to get a modern "full stack" seed application started using what many would consider the best technology as well practices available at the time this was written.
+This project is intended as a quick way to get a modern "full stack" seed application started using what many would consider the best technology (as well practices) available at the time this was written.

+No one knows the best way to handle every situation every time.
+With that in mind, this project is intended to alleviate some of burden of dealing with getting a project ready to begin actual feature development.

 ## Table of Contents